British Cartographic Society

-The British Cartographic Society (BCS) is an association of individuals and organisations dedicated to exploring and developing the world of maps.
-It is a registered charity.
+The British Cartographic Society (BCS) is a registered charity dedicated to exploring and developing the world of maps.
 Membership includes national mapping agencies, publishers, designers, academics, researchers, map curators, individual cartographers, GIS specialists and ordinary members of the public with an interest in maps.

 The BCS is regarded as one of the world's leading cartographic societies and its main publication, The Cartographic Journal, is recognised internationally.
-Membership of the Society can be useful for making contacts and keeping up with developments.

 Objectives

 The BCS promotes all aspects of cartography to a wide range of potential users.
 The BCS is affiliated to the International Cartographic Association and represents the UK internationally.
 BCS members play an active part in the development of mapping throughout the world.

 The Society has Memoranda of Understanding with several other organisations active in fields related to cartography.

 Membership

-Membership of the Society can be useful for making contacts and keeping up with developments.
 The Society offers membership in various categories: